 By developing positive leadership organizations will be better equipped to deal with four major challenges facing every business today:

 I. The purpose challenge: Why are we here?
-What value are we creating?
+What value are we creating for customers?
+What do we want to be known for?

-II.
-The productivity challenge: How can we do more with less?

 III.
+The productivity challenge: How can we do more with less by deploying our people and resources in smarter ways?

-The adaptation challenge: How do we best anticipate and respond to external changes?
+IV.
+The adaptation challenge: How do we best anticipate and respond to changes and disruptive forces?
+How do we accelerate innovation?

 What positive leadership is not